Nothing in Basket!

 The birds didn't come into my town garden until I had bushes and a few ground covering plants.
 It took two years for the shrubs to create enough cover before the birds became comfortable staying and using the feeders.

 When I moved to a village which is situated between forest and farmland I figured it was going to be a lot easier encouraging the birds to use my garden, which at the time was bare, half paved, half grass with one berry bush.
-However, my neighbours had large trees running from the border of my back garden through to the tiny forest we back onto, creating a corridor the birds and other wildlife can travel through.
+However, my neighbours had large trees running from the border of my back garden through to the small forest we back onto, creating a corridor the birds and other wildlife can travel through.

-I put bird feeders as close to my neighbours trees as possible, a couple of days later the birds started to arrive.
+To start with I put bird feeders as close to my neighbours trees as possible, a couple of days later the birds started to arrive.

 Some birds are shy others quite bold, but all birds need somewhere they can quickly hide from predators.
 I've found birds tend to stick with feeders that are closest to trees and bushes, but once there are too many birds on them, they will move to feeders that are out in the open or near to windows.